DISCOWER/atmos_fmq/README.md

-To run the interface in simulation ensure that you are running the PX4 SITL simulation with `crackle` namespace.
+To run the interface in simulation ensure that you are running the PX4 SITL simulation with `pop` namespace.
 The remaining steps will be the same.